Chapter 3 - Rescue

 Next he came upon the cockpit section, laying at a 45 degree angle, roof smashed and cluttered with debris.
 Hearing voices coming from the chunk of debris stunned him.
 "I could not imagine anyone surviving inside the twisted remains of the cockpit," he later wrote.
 "I heard two voices yelling that they could see my light.
 I peered into a few small holes [in the side of the wreckage] and could see someone, who was moaning slightly."
 Adrianne called for him to walk around to the other side.
 As he did, he saw Adrianne Hamilton and Sue Tebbs.
 After checking their injuries and providing what little comfort he could, Schneck began to move some pieces of debris away from Hamilton.
 As he did, he discovered the co-pilot, Stockstill, suspended off the ground, bound in a wall of wires and remains of the cockpit/cabin wall.
 "I could only see his head and shoulders.
 I checked his eyes...he was dead."
 Schneck then entered the cluttered remains of the flight deck.
 He found Loft laying across the control panel under the windshield.
 "He was alive and moving around.
 I told him to remain still, he told me he was going to die, and seemed to be struggling to get out of the cockpit."
 After Loft relaxed, Schneck went below to help to help the two men trapped in the avionics bay.

+By now, ambulances were shrieking their way west from Miami on US Highway 41, the Tamiami Trail.
+The nearest road was eight miles from the crash site, but it was eventually determined that the rescue vehicles could proceed single file along the top of the flood control levee to within one hundred yards of the scene.
+The levee also became the helicopter landing pad.
 Mark Scanlan, an off-duty City of Miami police officer had just pulled into his driveway when he began hearing unconfirmed news reports of the crash on his car radio, followed by the sound of the sirens screaming to the north of his Westwood Lakes home.
 Scanlan quickly threw on his Miami P.D. jumpsuit and rushed to the scene to help.
 "Upon arriving at the police/rescue command post that had initially been established at U.S. 41 and Levee-67, I found that there was utter confusion.
 A Florida Highway Patrol Lieutenant was telling a Metro Dade County Police Sergeant that they were taking jurisdiction of the situation.
 The F.H.P.
 Lieutenant had said they were controlling any and all access to the levee road (one lane) and that no one was to pass until it could be established that there were survivors and that there was in fact a need for emergency personnel in the swamp.
 I was, after about 20 more minutes of this nonsense, returning to my car with the full intention of returning home and listening to my police scanner.
 But as I reached my car a large Coast Guard rescue helicopter landed in the gravel parking area not more than a hundred feet from my car."

 After the dust settled, a helmeted Coast Guardsman jumped from the side door of the chopper and motioned to Scanlan. "[He said that] there were many injured people at the crash site and that the only rescuers on the scene at that time were a few Coast Guard rescuers and an airboat with two people on board."
 Scanlan jumped into the helicopter and flew to the crash site with some paramedics.
 The first passenger they came across was pinned under a section of fuselage. "[He was] still alive under the center fuselage section with just his head and feet sticking out of the mud.
 His hips and pelvis were very obviously broken as both legs were perpendicular to his torso, with each foot alongside his head.
 Imagine a toothpick bent at the center and the two ends brought together.
 He was pinned under what was a very heavy section of what remained of the center section.
 It took 6 of us 30 minutes to dig around him and pull him out, but only after rocking that huge section back and forth by literally putting our shoulders into it.
 The poor guy was very much in shock and kept falling in and out of consciousness.
 He was still alive when we loaded him up on the Coast Guard chopper but I never learned if he survived."

 Above, a series of AP/ UPI newswire photos taken the night of the accident.
 From the left; a man being attended to at an unknown hospital, a survivor being unloaded at the Palmetto helipad, and a survivor being treated upon arrival at Mercy.
+Jerry Eskow being interviewed from his hospital bed.
+Coast Guard helicopter 1429, one of the rescue helicopters that night is now on display at the Intrepid Air and Sea museum in NYC.

 Survivors were air lifted to any of several hospitals around Miami, selected by their proximity to the crash site.
 Palmetto was the closest, and it had a helipad.
 Hialeah Hospital was also close, but when the helicopter pilots complained that the helipad was difficult to fly to because of the clutter of power lines around it, police cars marked an alternate landing site in the parking lot of the Hialeah Race Track.
 Both hospitals received six helicopter loads of survivors - 32 people in all.
 Mercy Hospital received four flights.
+One of those flightswas on USCG helicopter 1429, piloted by J.E.
+Rivard, who dropped off six survivors to Mercy Hospital at 3:14am, according to his log book.
+That helicopter is currently on display on the deck of the Intrepid museum in New York City.

 The first survivor handed down from a helicopter at Mercy Hospital was Evelyn de Salazar's white poodle.
 The first human victims were received by Ferne Pletchan, a veteran nurse who stood beside the helipad unloading the passengers from the helicopter.
 She was struck by their silence.
 None screamed.
 Some moaned.
 A few wept softly.
 A little boy cried for his mother.
 Most of the victims seemed semiconscious; yet they were touchingly grateful for blankets and for hands that scraped away the muck that hampered their breathing.
 "Thank you," they kept saying.